 Your Action Step: If it’s been a while since you filled out your 401(k) beneficiary form, contact your 401(k) plan manager to make sure those funds end up where you want them.

-Step 3: Complete Your Plan Enrollment FormThis is the form you’ve been waiting for, since it’s the one you’ll use to officially commit a percentage of your paycheck for retirement.
+Step 3: Complete Your Plan Enrollment FormThis is the form you’ve been waiting for!
+It’s the one you’ll use to officially commit a percentage of your paycheck for retirement.
 But there are a couple of other things about this form you don’t want to miss:

 Remember that brochure or booklet that came with your enrollment packet?
 It’s from your 401(k) plan manager.
-It should provide fairly detailed descriptions of all your investing options.
+It should provide fairly detailed descriptions of all your 401(k) selection options.
 Some companies do a better job at this than others, but no brochure is going to give you the complete lowdown on all your investing choices.